usf-cs212-spring2021/usf-cs212-spring2021.github.io/guides/exam-2.md

 Students may receive [exam accommodations](https://myusf.usfca.edu/sds/exam-accommodations), such as additional testing time, through [Student Disability Services](https://myusf.usfca.edu/sds/exam-accommodations).
 I must receive a notification for accommodation from [SDS](https://myusf.usfca.edu/sds) approximately <strong>one week</strong> before the exam itself.

-Contact me on Piazza to schedule a specific time to take the exam and retake.
+Contact me on CampusWire to schedule a specific time to take the exam and retake.
 In most cases, you will start the exam with your section and have additional time past the end of lecture time.
-I will try my best to actively monitor Piazza for any exam questions after lecture time ends, but will not be available to answer questions live on Zoom.
+I will try my best to actively monitor CampusWire for any exam questions after lecture time ends, but will not be available to answer questions live on Zoom.

 ## Exam Retake
 {: .page-header }

 You will have an opportunity to retake the entire exam during the next class period.
-The final exam score will be the *average* of the original and retake scores. **It is impossible to earn a lower score due to the retake process.** If your retake score is lower than your original score, your original score will be used instead of an average.
+The final exam score will be the *average* of the original and retake scores.
+If your synchronous retake score is lower than your original score, it will be not be included in the average calculation.

 The retake is conducted exactly the same as the original exam with a couple of exceptions: